 Time Out says

-Sandberg isn’t much of a storyteller, so he’s gotten Eric Heisserer, a screenwriter mainly known for reboots of other people’s material, to flesh out a generic family.
-There’s a psychologically unwell single mom (Maria Bello), her bold adult daughter (Teresa Palmer) and a younger son who hasn’t had a good night’s sleep in months (Gabriel Bateman).
-Once the film runs out of unusual lighting schemes to exploit (violet-hued goth black lighting, random blasts of car headlights, etc.), it loses power faster than a millennial with a long-overdue electricity bill.
+Sandberg isn’t much of a storyteller, so he’s hired Eric Heisserer, a screenwriter mainly known for reboots of other people’s material, to flesh out a generic family.
+There’s a single mother (Maria Bello) with mental health problems, her adult daughter (Teresa Palmer) and a younger son who hasn’t had a good night’s sleep in months (Gabriel Bateman).
+Once the film runs out of unusual lighting schemes to exploit (violet-hued goth black lighting, random blasts of car headlights), it loses power faster than a millennial with a long-overdue electricity bill.
 However, with the light-on, lights-off, it does invent a creepy new way of building tension – no mean feat in a done-to-death genre.

 Cast and crew